What Does it Mean to Be Bipolar? Turning My Weakness Into Strength

-By age fifteen I’d have another major depressive episode.
-A month or so after the depressive episode, I’d experience my first hypomanic episode and eventually my first manic episode.
+By age 15 I’d have another major depressive episode.
+A month or so after the depressive episode, I had experience my first hypomanic episode and eventually my first manic episode.

 By June of 2011, I would be medicated and diagnosed with bipolar II.
-By August of 2011, I’d be put into a partial hospitalization program for about three months at a mental health treatment facility.
+By August of 2011, I had be put into a partial hospitalization program for about three months at a mental health treatment facility.
 During this intensive treatment process eventually, my diagnosis would be updated to Bipolar NOS.
 So, what does it mean to be bipolar?
 I'll get to that.

 I’d miss about a month and a half of the beginning of my sophomore year of high school.
 It would take me about a year before I became fully stable, and an additional year to pick up all of the pieces.